jennerdulce/201-reading-notes/class-14b.md

-## WHat Google Learned About Teams
+## What Google Learned About Teams

 - employee performance optimization isn't enough
 - profitability increases when workers are persuaded to collaborate more